Ana Marcela Cunha: Career

 In 2012, Cunha decided to withdraw from the FINA Olympic Marathon Swim Qualifier, held in Setubal, Portugal, to focus on her competitive career for the FINA 10 km Marathon Swimming World Cup circuit.
 She dominated the series by successfully defending her title for the second time, amassing a total of 160 points and four victories in eight different meets.

 At the 2013 FINA World Championships in Barcelona, Spain, Cunha handed an entire medal haul for the Brazilians in the 5 km marathon, as she snatched the bronze in 56:44.4.
 Three days later, she won the silver medal in the 10 km marathon, with her teammate Poliana Okimoto winning the gold medal.
 Ending her participation, she was in the 25 km marathon, where she tried to defend her 2011 title, but finished in fifth place, 4 seconds of the race winner.

 At the 2015 FINA World Championships in Kazan, Cunha won a bronze medal in the 10 km marathon.
 Two days later, she won the silver medal in the Mixed 5km Team Event.
 On 1 August, she became two-time World Champion of the 25 km marathon.
 At 23, Ana Marcela Cunha became the Brazilian woman with more medals won at the World Championships of Olympic sports.

 Returning to the Olympic open water marathon in 2016, Cunha was deemed the race's favorite in previews, especially with the advantage of the Olympics being in her home country.
 However, she was unable to live up to the pressure of winning at home, finishing in tenth, while blaming the underperformance on missing the in-race nutrition.

 At the 2017 FINA World Championships in Budapest, Cunha won two bronze medals in the 5 km marathon and in the 10 km marathon.
 On 21 July, she became three-time World Champion of the 25 km marathon.
 She also participated at the Mixed 5km Team Event, along with Viviane Jungblut, Allan do Carmo and Fernando Ponte, finishing 6th.

 In 2019, she won the gold medal in the women's marathon 10 kilometres at the 2019 Pan American Games held in Lima, Peru.
 She also claimed gold at the ANOC World Beach Games in the women's open water 5 km swim.

 At the 2020 Summer Olympics, in the Women's marathon 10 km, she won the gold medal.

 At the 2022 World Aquatics Championships held in Budapest, Hungary, she won her second gold medal in a row in the Women's 5 km open water, with a time of 57:52.9.
 She also won bronze in the Women's 10 km.
 In the Women's 25 km event she became a five-time world champion this year, with four titles in a row.

+In 2026, Cunha swam the English Channel in 8 hours 25 minutes, from England to France, finishing at 1:17pm on 22 July 2026.